antijingoist/open-dyslexic/README.md

 Download the [latest bleeding edge version](https://github.com/antijingoist/open-dyslexic/archive/master.zip).

-Places I've officially uploaded the latest stable versions to are [dafont.com](http://dafont.com/open-dyslexic.font) and [dyslexicfonts.com](http://dyslexicfonts.com)
+Places I've officially uploaded the latest stable versions to are [dafont.com](http://dafont.com/open-dyslexic.font) and [opendyslexic.org](http://opendyslexic.org)

 The latest version may not always be the best version.
-If you want a stable version, check http://dyslexicfonts.com/downloads.php or http://dafont.com/open-dyslexic.font for a stable.
+If you want a stable version, check [github](https://github.com/antijingoist/open-dyslexic/tags) for the latest stable or working beta including otf's and ttf's, or [DaFont](http://dafont.com/open-dyslexic.font) for a stable otf.

 If you are upgrading your copy of this font, you may want to remove previous version first.
-Also, the naming convention will now be "opendyslexic" and "opendyslexic-[style]."

-See what it looks like in the screenshots on http://dyslexicfonts.com

-font to help readability, and help dyslexic readability.
+Typeface/font to help readability, and help readability for some of the symptoms of dyslexia.

 Your brain can sometimes do funny things to letters.
 OpenDyslexic tries to help prevent some of these things from happening.
-Letters have heavy weighted bottoms to add a kind of "gravity" to each letter, helping to keep your brain from rotating them around in ways that can make them look like other letters.
+Letters have heavy weighted bottoms to provide an indication of orientation to make it more difficult to confuse with other similar letters.
 Consistently weighted bottoms can also help reenforce the line of text.
 The unique shapes of each letter can help prevent flipping and swapping.

-OpenDyslexic also takes a different approach to italic styles.
-It is generally recommended that italics be avoided in reading material for dyslexia.
-However, instead of taking the normal approach of "slant x% for italic," OpenDyslexic's italic style has been crafted to allow for it's use for emphasis while maintaining readability.

-Rules:

-- similar letters must look different
-- make the letters have some weight to them, so that confusable letters have an obvious rotation.
-- Intent to be used as 'the' on screen UI font is in my head also.
+The italic style for OpenDyslexic has been crafted still be able to be used for emphasis while still being readable.

 Thanks to everyone that donated during the Glyphs.app fundraising: